breebrowder/simple_shell/README.md

 ## Description

 This is a recreation of Bash (Bourne Again Shell) that contains limited functionality.
-Tasked to us by Holberton School, this emulat\
-ion of the shell will provide us with a better understanding of the inner workings of how a functional shell program operates.
+Tasked to us by Holberton School, this emulation of the shell will provide us with a better understanding of the inner workings of how a functional shell program operates.

 ![image joke printf](https://user-images.githubusercontent.com/58611397/111072067-fc769700-84a6-11eb-93a2-42cb55eb731d.jpg)